Covered option

-A covered option is a financial transaction in which the holder of securities sells (or "writes") a type of financial options contract known as a "call" or a "put" against stock that they own or are shorting.
-The seller of a covered option receives compensation, or "premium", for this transaction, which can limit losses; however, the act of selling a covered option also limits their profit potential to the upside.
-One covered option is sold for every hundred shares the seller wishes to cover.
+A covered option is a financial transaction in which the holder of securities sells (or "writes") an options contract, either a "call option" or a "put option", against stock that they own or are short, respectively.

+The seller of a covered option receives compensation, or "premium", for this transaction, which can limit losses; however, the act of selling a covered option also limits profit potential and so the strategy reduces both risk and potential return.
+One covered option contract is sold for every hundred shares the seller wishes to cover.

 A covered option constructed with a call is called a "covered call", while one constructed with a put is a "covered put".
-This strategy is generally considered conservative because the seller of a covered option reduces both their risk and their return.

-Characteristics
+Both variants are a short implied volatility strategy.

-Covered calls are bullish by nature, while covered puts are bearish.
+Covered calls

+In a covered call, a trader buys or owns a stock and sells a call option on such stock.
+Covered calls are bullish by nature.
 The payoff from selling a covered call is identical to selling a short naked put.
-Both variants are a short implied volatility strategy.

 Covered calls can be sold at various levels of moneyness.
 Out-of-the-money covered calls have a higher potential for profit, but also protect against less risk, as compared to in-the-money covered calls.

+Covered puts

+Covered put options protect an option writer if the market price of the underlying asset drops far below the option strike price.
+In a covered put option, the option writer shorts the underlying asset and sells a put option to reacquire such asset.